FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">To be clear, the connections themselves are not mixed protocol and the clients need no modification.
 SSLH only determines where the connection is established to.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 From the perspective of the client, nothing changed as compared to a direct connection.
 However, it requires a **new piece of software** to sit in front of your entire server-side communication stack.
 One more thing to maintain, one more thing to fail.
-And still, subject to be blocked by corporate proxies and packet sniffing firewalls.
+Still subject to be blocked by corporate proxies and packet sniffing firewalls.

 ## The corporate proxy